samoeioloo/cppExamPrep/README.md

 * += can be returned by reference of modified lhs obj or value of created temp.
 * Unary operator takes the format ```void operator~(void){ // body }```

+## 4. C++ Standard Library Organization

+The C++ Standard Library can be categorized into two parts −

+    The Standard Function Library − This library consists of general-purpose,stand-alone functions that are not part of any class.
+The function library is inherited from C.

+    The Object Oriented Class Library − This is a collection of classes and associated functions.

+Standard C++ Library incorporates all the Standard C libraries also, with small additions and changes to support type safety.
+### The Standard Function Library

+The standard function library is divided into the following categories −

+    I/O,
+    String and character handling,
+    Mathematical,
+    Time, date, and localization,
+    Dynamic allocation,
+    Miscellaneous,
+    Wide-character functions,

+### The Object Oriented Class Library

+Standard C++ Object Oriented Library defines an extensive set of classes that provide support for a number of common activities, including I/O, strings, and numeric processing.
+This library includes the following −

+    The Standard C++ I/O Classes
+    The String Class
+    The Numeric Classes
+    The STL Container Classes
+    The STL Algorithms
+    The STL Function Objects
+    The STL Iterators
+    The STL Allocators
+    The Localization library
+    Exception Handling Classes
+    Miscellaneous Support Library